Social Media Best Practices

 If you have a question related to copyright and trademark laws, email Olivia White, Associate Director of Marketing and Content Strategy.

 Have a plan for responding to negative or inaccurate comments.
-Sometimes the comments just need to be monitored and you’ll need to tune in and listen; other times it’ll require a response.
-In some cases you’ll be their initial contact with St. Lawrence regarding their issue so it’s important to show them you’re interested in resolving the situation and that you care.
+Sometimes the comments just need to be monitored and you’ll need to tune in and listen; other times, they'll require a response.
+In some cases, you’ll be the commenter's initial contact with St. Lawrence regarding their issue, so it’s important to show them you’re interested in resolving the situation.
 If they ask a question you don’t know the answer to, let them know you’re finding out for them and will be in touch—and then follow through.

 Depending on the nature of the comment, we encourage you to reach out to University Communications for support when crafting a response or deciding the best way to proceed.

-Do not delete a social media post or comment just because it’s negative.
-Correct any inaccuracies they’ve made positively and politely and point them to additional resources if you know of any.
-If they continue to be an issue, contact University Communications for advice on how to respond.
+Do not delete a social media post just because it received a negative comment.
+Politely correct any inaccuracies and point commenters to additional resources if you know of any.
+If the issue persists, contact University Communications for advice on how to respond.

 University Communications and the Emergency Planning Team ask that during an active emergency on campus, all social media accounts associated with St. Lawrence, except the main university accounts operated out of University Communications, refrain from posting until the emergency is over.